In this guide, I’m going to reveal the best nootropics for boosting your cognition, memory, and focus to get the edge.

 While the recommended dose varies widely from person to person, typically doctors recommend a dose of 1,200 to 4,800 mg/day broken up into three smaller doses.

 A widely used and highly controversial nootropic, Kratom is a plant indigenous to Southeast Asia and a member of the same biological family as the coffee bean.
+You can go here to learn more about this plant and find vendors.

 While it comes in three distinct strains–white (stimulating), green (relaxing), and red (pain reliever)–sourced from a variety of regions, the white Kratom strain is the most commonly used form for cognitive performance and is the strain we’ll be discussing in this section.